 Without professional help, it can take two to six months to sell the house by yourself.
 It is also a costly venture, and if you are in forbearance, you may not have the funds to sell a house.

-4. Instead, Sell to a Real Estate Investor
+4. Sell As-Is to a Cash Buyer

 If you want to make a quick and easy sale without having to market, show, or stage the home, consider selling to an investor.
 Most investors will make a cash offer on the house regardless of its condition or while it is in forbearance.
 You can close fast, pay off your loan, and be free of debt.